EndPointCorp/end-point-blog/2019/08/02/how-to-set-up-a-local-development-environment-for-wordpress-from-scratch.html.md

 sudo apt-get install mysql-server
 ```

 This will install both the MySQL database engine and a command line client for us to connect to it and do some initial configuration.
 We now need to log into our freshly installed MySQL instance.
-But first, make sure that it’s running with:
+But first, make sure that it's running with:

 ```
 sudo service mysql start